paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-053-authorities-relating-to-the-regulation-of-foreign-missions.md

   (A) any country listed as a Communist country in [section 2370(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2370/f&num=0&edition=prelim);

-  (B) any country determined by the Secretary of State, for purposes of [section 4605(j) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4605/j&num=0&edition=prelim), to be a country which has repeatedly provided support for acts of international terrorism; and
+  (B) any country determined by the Secretary of State, for purposes of section 4605(j) 11 See References in Text note below. of title 50, to be a country which has repeatedly provided support for acts of international terrorism; and

   (C) any other country which engages in intelligence activities in the United States which are adverse to the national security interests of the United States.